 IL sports betting gets a much-needed extension

-Our last bit of news deals with Illinois sports betting and remote registration.
+Our last bit of news deals with Illinois online sportsbooks and remote registration.

 Once again, Gov. J.B.
 Pritzker has come to the rescue, gained more political favor with sports bettors, and extended their ability to sign up for betting accounts remotely.